 A request for reimbursement for any overpayment of a claim completed in compliance with state and/or federal regulations must:

 Non-contracted care provider disputes — CMS non-contracted care provider payment dispute resolution process (applicable to non-contracted MA paid claims)

 A non-contracted care provider can use the CMS non-contracted care provider Payment Dispute Resolution (PDR) process for any decision where they contend the amount paid by the organization (i.e., the delegated entity) for a covered service is less than the amount which would have been paid under Original Medicare.
 This PDR process also includes disagreements between a non-contracted care provider and the delegate about the delegate’s decision to pay for a different service than that billed (i.e., bundling issues, rate of payment, DRG payment dispute).
 The care provider must submit a payment dispute within 120 calendar days from the date of the original claim determination.
 At a minimum, the delegate must have the following requirements and processes in place when handling claim payment disputes with an MA non-contracted care provider:

 The following are examples of issues excluded from the PDR process:

-Use the most updated Medicare Advantage and Commercial Monthly Timeliness Report (MTR) you received from the Claims Delegation Oversight Department.
+All states: Use the most updated MA and commercial Monthly Timeliness Report (MTR) you received from the Claims Delegation Oversight Department.